pubky/pubky-knowledge-base/GettingStarted.md

 A: Currently Pubky is optimized for public data.
 Private/encrypted features are coming via [[Explore/Technologies/PubkyNoise|Pubky Noise]].

 **Q: How do I make money?**
-A: Several models work: homeserver hosting, indexing services (like Nexus), premium features, or payments via [[Explore/Technologies/Paykit|Paykit]] (WIP).
+A: Several models work: Homeserver hosting, indexing services (like Nexus), premium features, or payments via [[Explore/Technologies/Paykit|Paykit]] (WIP).

 ---